MicrosoftDocs/power-automate-docs/articles/desktop-flows/use-update-ui-elements-collections.md

 After being added to a flow, a collection can similarly be removed through the Assets library.
 All added collections are tagged accordingly, so you can select the option **Remove** that is available for those collections, to remove them from the flow.
 In this way, the UI elements they contain are no longer available in that flow.

 > [!IMPORTANT]
 > Removing a collection from a flow doesn't delete the collection from the environment.
-Permanently deleting a collection is only available through the UI elements collections' dedicated portal page.
+You can only permanently delete a collection through the UI elements collections' dedicated portal page.

 > [!NOTE]
 > If a collection is removed from a flow while any of its UI elements are already used in the flow's actions, those actions will throw an error and will need to be fixed.